manda-farmer/square-express-shopping-cart-public/README.md

   - [Application flow](#application-flow)

 This is a backend server that makes use of the latest [Square NodeJS SDK](https://github.com/square/square-nodejs-sdk).
 It is essentially a headless version of the [Order-Ahead Sample App](https://github.com/square/connect-api-examples/blob/master/connect-examples/v2/node_orders-payments) that has been updated to use ES6 imports.
 For backwards compatibility, the esm module has been added as a require when starting node.
-If you are using [NodeJS v15.3.0 =<](https://nodejs.org/docs/latest-v15.x/api/esm.html), then you can remove this dependency from your package lock and package.json files, including the `-r ems` in the start and test scripts.
+If you are using [NodeJS v15.3.0 =<](https://nodejs.org/docs/latest-v15.x/api/esm.html), then you can remove this dependency from your package lock and package.json files, including the `-r ems` in the start and test scripts, so long as you properly configure package.json with appropriate extension and target information.
 The application uses the following Square APIs for synchronicity, and in lieu of a back-end database:

 *   [Orders API](https://developer.squareup.com/reference/square/orders-api) to manage orders.
 *   [Payments API](https://developer.squareup.com/reference/square/payments-api) to process payments.
-    The application also uses the Square-provided JavaScript library to include a payment form.
 *   [Catalog API](https://developer.squareup.com/reference/square/catalog-api) to manage the catalog of food items you sell.
-    Square provide a script for you to prepopulate catalog items, variations, categories, and taxes.
+    Square provides a script for you to prepopulate catalog items, variations, categories, and taxes.

 After processing payment, the seller can then fulfill the order.
 The seller can view paid orders on the Seller Dashboard or receive order information on the Square Point of Sale mobile app (after processing the payment, Square sends the order